gabaji/codeAssist/README.md

 ## Features

-- Supports AtCoder, Codeforces and CodeChef
+- Supports Spoj, Codeforces and CodeChef
 - Sorts problems according to topics
 - Saves a lot of time